Asemic writing: False writing systems

 False writing systems are artificially constructed alphabets or scripts used (sometimes within the context of a false document) to convey a degree of verisimilitude.
 Examples of this include alien dialogue in comic strips, animated cartoons, and graphic novels (such as Alan Moore's The League of Extraordinary Gentlemen, and the Valérian and Laureline series).

 The script in Luigi Serafini's 1981 Codex Seraphinianus was confirmed by the author to have no occult meaning.
-The Voynich manuscript uses an undeciphered writing system which some have speculated to be false.
+The Voynich manuscript uses an undeciphered writing system which some have speculated to be a hoax.